Knife Restoration 101: How To Get Rust Off Knives

 Water is a key component in the rusting process.
 When knives are exposed to moisture, whether from washing, humidity in the air, or contact with wet ingredients during food preparation, it can initiate a rusting reaction.

-Acids and Salts
+Acids And Salts

 Certain foods, particularly those with acidic or salty properties, can accelerate the corrosion process.
 For instance, cutting tomatoes or citrus fruits with a high-carbon knife and leaving them unwashed can lead to rust stains due to the acidic juices promoting oxidation.

-Washing in a Dishwasher
+Washing In A Dishwasher

 Dishwashers expose knives to a harsh environment with high heat and strong detergents.
 This can strip away protective coatings and contribute to rust formation, especially on knives with wooden handles.